THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 8. Farmacy (Notting Hill)

 This is the place you go for brunch after eating one too many pasteis de nata the night prior.
 Come here to detox with a green juice and snack on a garden pizza in their aesthetic, airy space in Notting Hill.
+Several reviews we’ve read also suggest Farmacy has some of the best vegan ice cream you’ll ever find—even more incentive to hurry back here on our next visit.

 9. Unity Diner (Spitalfields)